WSGL

-WSGL (104.7 FM) is a commercial radio station licensed to Naples, Florida, and serving Southwest Florida.
+WSGL (104.7 FM) is a commercial radio station licensed to Naples, Florida, United States, and serving Southwest Florida.
 It is owned by Renda Media with studios on Race Track Road in Bonita Springs.
-WSGL airs a hot adult contemporary radio format branded as "Mix 104.7".
-Although the station plays Hot AC music, WSGL reports to Mediabase as a mainstream adult contemporary station.
+WSGL airs a hot adult contemporary format branded as "Mix 104.7".

 WSGL is a Class C2 station.
 The transmitter tower is on Country Road off Santa Barbara Boulevard in South Naples.